josevnz/EncryptedUsbBackup/README.md

 **Pets**
 > Servers or server pairs that are treated as indispensable or unique systems that can never be down.
 Typically, they are manually built, managed, and “hand fed”.
 Examples include mainframes, solitary servers, HA loadbalancers/firewalls (active/active or active/passive), database systems designed as master/slave (active/passive), and so on.

 _Bash, Python_ are perfect tools to automate tasks on Pet servers as they are very expressive, and you are not very concerned about uniformity.
-This doesn t mean you cannot have an Ansible playbook for such special server, in fact it may be a very good reason to have a dedicated playbook for it/ them.
+This doesn't t mean you cannot have an Ansible playbook for such special server, in fact it may be a very good reason to have a dedicated playbook for it/ them.

 **Cattle**